-Graduate students: If you are interested in pursuing credit for an internship, especially for visa or CPT compliance, please contact faculty in your academic department to pursue an independent study course.
+- Graduate students: If you are interested in pursuing credit for an internship, especially for visa or CPT compliance, please consult the GSM forms page and/or contact your Program Director.

 Consider the BUAD 1986 Internship course if:

-BUAD 1986 / 2986 is a 1-credit course sequence that will enable a student to fulfill needs above.
-The lower level business credit will not fulfill any graduation requirements (graduation checklist items).
+BUAD 1986+2986 or 2989 is a 1-credit course sequence that enables a student to fulfill needs above.
+The lower-level business credit will not fulfill any graduation requirements (graduation checklist items).
 It will count toward a student’s total number of credits earned at Marquette University.

-Real Estate and Finance majors: completion of REAL 3001 (Real Estate) or FINA 3001 (Finance), a minimum GPA of 3.0 or higher in major coursework and the internship must be paid.
+Real Estate and Finance majors: GPA of 2.67 or higher in major coursework is required.

-Once you receive an offer for an internship position, an Internship Approval Form must be completed describing the responsibilities, number of hours required and the length of the internship, and including a job description document from the company.
+Once you receive an offer for an internship position, an Internship for Credit Application form must be completed describing the responsibilities, number of work hours, the length of the internship, and including a job description document from the company.
 Internship Faculty Liaisons in each major determine if the internship will aid in the education of the student in respect to the student's major.

-Credit: Approved internships earn 3 credits - - to receive credit students must have the internship approved at the beginning of the work experience.
+Approved internships earn 3 credits.
+To receive credit students must have the internship approved at the beginning of the work experience.
 Students earn 3 credits upon successful completion of 240 hours of work experience.
 It is not necessary that an internship be completed within one academic semester.
 You may choose which semester you apply your credits.
 Credit will not be given for any work done prior to the internship being approved; hours will not be applied retroactive to approval.

-Relevant for sophomores, juniors and seniors interning full-time during the academic year (while not taking any other courses).
+Relevant for sophomores, juniors, and seniors interning full-time during the academic year (while not taking any other courses).

 College of Business Administration sophomores, juniors and seniors may apply to earn credit for a full-time internship they will complete during an academic semester, similar to a co-op.
 The full-time internship for credit process is separated into two courses.
 The first course is a zero-credit course, BUAD 3987.
 The BUAD 3987 course holds your full-time status as a Marquette University student, requiring students to complete 400 work hours.

 During the semester in which you are enrolled in BUAD 3987, you will not be charged tuition and will not pay student services fees.
 As a result, you will not have access to the Student Medical Clinic, Rec Center or Rec Plex, or the UPASS program.

-The semester after completing their internships, students enroll in the second course.
-The second course is a 3-credit course within the department where a student will be earn credit (HURE 4986, FINA 4986, etc).
-The 4986 course is considered in the student’s tuition, if the student enrolls in this course during a term when they will exceed 19 total credits a “Credit Overload Request Form” needs to completed and submitted.
+During the semester after completing their internships, students enroll in the second course.
+The second course is a 3-credit course within the department where a student has been approved for credit (HURE 4986, FINA 4986, etc).
+The 4986 course is considered in the student’s tuition.
+If the student enrolls in this course during a term when they will exceed 19 total credits a “Credit Overload Request Form” needs to completed and submitted.
 There is no additional cost for exceeding 19 credits.

 Eligibility: Accounting major with a cumulative GPA of 2.5 or better.
-By the start of the internship, students must have senior standing (90 credits completed) and must have completed ACCO 3001 - Intermediate Accounting, ACCO 4000 - Accounting Communications, ACCO 4020 - Advanced Accounting, ACCO 4010 - Individual Income Tax, and ACCO 4050 - Accounting Information Systems.
-If you do not meet the eligibility criteria for an ACCO internship by the start of the internship, students are encouraged to consider BUAD 3986/4986 credit.
+By the start of the internship, students must have senior standing (90 credits completed) and must have completed ACCO 3001 - Intermediate Accounting, ACCO 4020 - Advanced Accounting, and three upper-level ACCO Electives.
+If you will not meet the eligibility criteria for an ACCO internship by the start of the internship, students are encouraged to consider BUAD 3986+4986 or 4989 credit.

 For additional eligibility and course information, please review the appropriate checklist below:

-Matching Program Internships: Students who are offered an internship through the Matching Program are automatically approved for the ACCO Internship for Credit course(s).
+Accounting Internship Early Recruitment (AIER) Program Internships: Students who are offered an internship through the Accounting Internship Early Recruitment Program are automatically approved for the ACCO Internship for Credit course(s).

 - If you meet the qualifications, complete the online internship form

-- Attach your Job Description to the online internship form
+- Be prepared to attach your Job Description to the online internship form.

-- After completing the steps above, Business Career Center staff and Mr. Michael Browne will review your application and will provide a response about your internship’s eligibility for ACCO credit within 2-4 business days.
+- After completing the steps above, Business Career Center staff and Laura Poupitch will review your application and will provide a response about your internship’s eligibility for ACCO credit within 2-4 business days.
 If your internship is approved, you will receive a permission number for the internship course.

-Relevant for sophomores, juniors and seniors HURE and ENTP business minors interning during the summer or academic year.
+Relevant for sophomore, junior, and senior HURE and ENTP business minors interning during the summer or academic year.

-Once you receive an offer for an internship position, an Internship Approval Form must be completed describing the responsibilities, number of hours required and the length of the internship, and including a job description document from the company.
-Internship Faculty Liaisons will determine if the internship will aid in the education of the student in respect to the student's minor.
+Once you receive an offer for an internship position, an Internship For Credit Application form must be completed for approval describing the responsibilities, number of hours required, the length of the internship, and including a job description document from the company.
+Internship Faculty Liaisons will determine if the internship will aid in the education of the student with respect to the student's minor.